Furbearer trapping and hunting

 All first-time Oregon trappers need to complete an approved trapper education course.
 The course is not required if you’re trapping on land you own or lease.
 This also applies to your immediate family, or an agent you have authorized to control damage to livestock or agricultural crops on your property.

-You can take the course at home, but the final test will be at a nearby ODFW office.
-Staff at ODFW’s headquarters in Salem will issue a furtaker’s license once it has received the successful test results, and the license application with payment.
+You can take the course at home, but the final test will need to be scheduled at a nearby ODFW office.
+ODFW headquarters office in Salem will issue a furtaker’s license once it has received the successful test results, and the license application with payment.

 License requirements and fees

-Furtakers need either a Furtaker’s License or a Hunting License for Furbearers.
+Furtakers need either a Furtaker’s License or a Furbearers Hunting License.
 A Furtaker's License allows you to trap, hunt and pursue.
-A Hunting License for Furbearers allows for only to hunting and pursuing.
+A Furbearers Hunting License allows for only hunting and pursuing.

-A general hunting license allows you to only hunt unprotected mammal (see list below), this does not include trapping, hunting or pursuing furbearers.
+A general hunting license allows you to only hunt unprotected mammals (see list below), this does not include trapping, hunting or pursuing furbearers.

-Kids younger than 12 don’t need a license, except to hunt or trap bobcat and otter.
-However, youth must register to receive a brand number through the Salem ODFW office.
-To trap bobcat or otter, youth must first complete the trapper education course.
+Juveniles younger than 12 years of age are not required to purchase a license, except to hunt or trap bobcat and river otter.
+However, they must register to receive a brand number through the Salem Oregon Department of Fish and Wildlife office (ODFW).
+To trap bobcat or river otter, juveniles must complete the trapper education course.
+Juveniles 17 and younger must have completed hunter education to obtain a furtaker's license.

 Landowners can get either a Furtaker’s License, a Hunting License for Furbearers, or a free License to Take Furbearers on land they own and on which they reside.
 To receive the free license, the landowner must obtain from the ODFW Headquarters office a receipt of registration for the property.